— WHO AM I? —

 A few years ago (2017) I stumbled upon the world of photo manipulation.
 A moment that I’ll never forget...

-On my stay in Finland I was scrolling to my Instagram feed on another rainy day, when this image grabbed my attention.
+On yet another rainy day in during my stay in Finland I was scrolling my Instagram feed, when this image grabbed my attention.
 The image showed a floating balloon fox without legs, pictured as if it was a photograph.
 I was blown away.
 After diving deeper into the artist behind it, I soon found out the image was created by a digital photo manipulation artist named @ditpict.

 Shortly after I discovered more photo manipulation artists, proving the endless possibilities of this art form.